snimmagadda1/s11a.com/content/06-04-2021/index.md

 &nbsp;

 #### Tasklet steps
 A `TaskletStep` is a bit simpler than a *chunk-oriented* step.
-It is best used in parts of a pipeline that don't fit into the chunk-based mold i.e calling a stored procedure or executing some DDL statements.
+It is best used in parts of a pipeline that don't fit into the chunk-based mold such as calling a stored procedure or executing some DDL.
 The syntax for defining a `TaskletStep` is much simpler:

 ```java
 @Bean